 Collection of identity-based data is supported by Canada’s human rights legislative framework, including the Canadian Human Rights Act, The Ontario Human Rights Code, and section 15(2) of the Charter of Rights and Freedoms.
 The Ontario Human Rights Commission permits and encourages the collection and analysis of identity data for the purposes of: identifying and removing systemic barriers; preventing discrimination; and promoting equity and inclusivity. |

-The census is confidential but not anonymous.
-We respect the privacy of our students and families.
-Data will be collected in a secure manner in accordance with applicable privacy legislation and best practices.
+The survey is confidential but not anonymous.
+The privacy of our students and families is respected.
+Data was collected in a secure manner in accordance with applicable privacy legislation and best practices.

-Student names will not appear on the survey.
-Each survey will include a unique survey ID.
-All data will be stored in a secure, confidential Canadian data base that will be accessed by authorized RCDSB research staff to identify and summarize board trends.
+Student names do not appear on the survey.
+Each survey included a unique survey ID.
+All data will be stored in a secure, confidential Canadian data base that is accessed by authorized RCDSB research staff to identify and summarize board trends.

-Reports will never single out or identify a student or family, and will only be reported in a summarized way, to provide understanding of school community needs.
+Reports are never singled out or identify a student or family, and only reported in a summarized way, to provide understanding of school community needs.

 My student completed the survey.
 How do I see their responses? |